stackabletech/kafka-operator/.readme/partials/borrowed/footer.md

 We develop and test our operators for the following cloud platforms:

 * Kubernetes 1.21-1.24
-* Amazon EKS
+* EKS on Amazon Web Services (AWS)
-* Google Kubernetes Engine (GKE) on GCP
+* GKE on Google Cloud Platform (GCP)
-* Microsoft AKS
+* AKS on Microsoft Azure

-We also use the following internally

 * k3s

-We are working to support
+We are currently working to support:

 * OpenShift